QUIP Peer Reviewers

 Paige Butler, Middlebury Institute of International Studies at Monterey

-Stephen Hall, Tufts University
+Stephen Hall, Tufts University, retired

 Ann Hubbard, AIFS Study Abroad

-Jane Kucko, Texas Christian University
+Jane Kucko, University of Tulsa

 Cara Lane-Toomey, Where There Be Dragons

-Cheryl Lochner-Wright, University of Wisconsin Eau-Claire
+Cheryl Lochner-Wright, University of Wisconsin – Eau Claire

 Elaine Meyer Lee, Agnes Scott College

-Kristopher Riggs, BCA Study Abroad
+Kristopher Riggs, Achievement Study Abroad